From our sponsor: Ready to show your plugin skills? Enter the Penpot Plugins Contest (Nov 15-Dec 15) to win cash prizes!

 See the Pen Rocket – CSS motion path by Cassie Evans (@cassie-codes) on CodePen.

-In this demo, I’m using a relatively new CSS property, transform-box.
+In this demo, I’m using a relatively new CSS property, transform-box

 This is to avoid a browser quirk that’s caught me out a few times.
 When calculating transforms and transform-origin, some browsers use the element’s bounding box as the reference box and others use the SVG viewbox.

-If you set the value to fill-box the objects bounding box is used as the reference box.
+the objects bounding box is used as the reference box.

-And if you set the value to view-box the nearest SVG viewbox is used as the reference box.
+the nearest SVG viewbox is used as the reference box.

 You can see what happens to the center of rotation when we change it here: